BEagle1984/silverback/docs/_docs/3-advanced/350-default-headers.md

 Header | Optional | Description
 :-- | :-: | :--
-`x-message-id` | yes<sup>1</sup> | A unique identifier that may be useful for tracing.
+`x-message-id` | yes | A unique identifier that may be useful for tracing.
 It may not be present if the produced message isn't implementing `IIntegrationMessage` and no `Id` or `MessageId` property of a supported type is defined.
 `x-message-type` | no | The assembly qualified name of the message type.
 `x-failed-attempts` | yes | If an exception if thrown the failed attempts will be incremented and stored as header.
 This is necessary for the [error policies]({{ site.baseurl }}/docs/configuration/inbound#error-handling) to work.
 `x-chunk-id` | yes | The unique id of the message chunk, used when [chunking]({{ site.baseurl }}/docs/advanced/chunking) is enabled.